-But it wasn’t over.
-After I was revived, I thought, “Oh, I get it now.
+It wasn’t over.
+I thought, “Oh, I get it now.
 Money wasn’t the answer.
 If I make partner at New York Life, and I get status, then finally I’ll get this monkey off my back.”

 This is my Pit.

 One day my theater coach said to me, “Hey, Ted, what’s the real story?”
-I thought this was a story about perseverance.
+I thought this was a story about perseverance or persistence.
 He kept on asking, “What’s the real story?”

 That’s when I delved deeper and said, “The story is about this guy who felt he wasn’t good enough, and he has to search for meaning and purpose.
 All along the way, he gets distracted.
 The money doesn’t work.
 Then, he thinks it’s status, and he goes for partner.
 Upon getting the news, I’m thinking to myself, ‘Is this all there is to my life?’”

 When I asked that question, I turned around that day, handed in my resignation letter, and never looked back.
-But I also needed a game plan.
+I also needed a game plan, though.

-So, I moved to California to become an entrepreneur.
-I started two businesses, but two years later, I found myself sitting on my couch.
-My hands were in my face.
+I moved to California to become an entrepreneur.
+It started with two businesses, but two years later, I found myself sitting on my couch.
+My hands were on my face.
 I couldn’t watch my $200,000 Mercedes getting towed out of the driveway.
 I was in my million-dollar condo, but I just had my third foreclosure notice.
 What the hell am I going to do with my life?
 I wondered.

 What’s happening here is I talk about my search, finding the solution to my dilemma.
 A story needs it because one doesn’t go from the Pit to the breakthrough all of a sudden.

 The search also keeps the audience going.
-Some of the audience think that status and power are the answers because that’s where they are in their consciousness.
+Some of them think status and power are the answers because that’s where they are in their consciousness.
 Then, they have a shift.
 They say, “Well, maybe what I’m really going after is not the thing.”